-State Compensation Insurance Fund has established a scholarship program in 2004 to assist dependent children of employees who seek or are seeking a college education.
-Scholarships are offered each year for full-time study at an accredited two-year or four-year college or university located in the state of California.
+State Compensation Insurance Fund has established a scholarship program in 2014 to assist dependents of employees who seek or are seeking a college education.
+Scholarships are offered each year for full-time undergraduate study at an accredited two-year or four-year college or university located in the state of California.

 *Dependent children are defined as:

 **An employee in good standing meets all of the following criteria:

 Children of exempt employees, consultants, contractors, annuitants, student assistants, and temporary employees (employees who are on a Limited Term Assignment and have never held a permanent position at State Fund) are ineligible.
 Children of the CEA Executive Vice President and Chief Administrative Officer overseeing the scholarship program are also ineligible to participate.

 Exempt positions are filled by election or appointment.
 They include members of boards and commissions, and appointees of the Governor.
 These officials are exempt from State civil service, and are often referred to as “exempt” officials.

 If selected as a recipient, the student will receive an award up to $5,000 based on school tuition costs.
 Up to forty (40) awards will be granted each year.
 Awards are not renewable, but students may reapply to the program each year they meet eligibility requirements.